 Welcome!
 I am an Assistant Professor in Political Science at University College Dublin.

-Before this, I was a Postdoctoral Fellow in Political Science at the Vrije Universiteit Amsterdam, working on the Horizon2020 project EUENGAGE.
+Before this, I was a Postdoctoral Fellow in Political Science at the Vrije Universiteit Amsterdam.
 I was also a Max Weber Fellow at the European University Institute in Florence, and a research fellow at the University of Exeter.
 I received my PhD from Stony Brook University.

 In my work, I analyze the rhetoric of politicians.
 Is their rhetoric driven by strategy, ideology or aspects of their personality?
 Do they shift blame to others when topics are sensitive with the public?
-When do they use emotional appeals?
+And when do they use emotional appeals?
 I also work on issues related to multilingual text analysis as well as images as a means of political communication.

 More broadly, my interests include comparative political behavior, political communication, EU politics, computational social science, and text as data.

 |Aug 5, 2019||Guest lecture on elite political rhetoric at SICSS Bamberg.|

 |Jun 18, 2019||QTA-Dublin text analysis workshop at UCD.|

 |May 16, 2019||Text analysis course for MA students at CEU.
 Materials here.|

 |Jan 1, 2019||Started a new job at University College Dublin.|